-Here’s a look at the most likely causes of jaw pain.
+Here’s a look at some common causes of jaw pain.

 1. TMJ disorders

 Temporomandibular joint (TMJ) disorders affect the joint that connects your skull and jaw.
 A disc separates the bones in this joint and helps it move properly.
-If the disc becomes misaligned or the joint is damaged, you could experience pain and other symptoms on one or both sides of your jaw.
+If the disc becomes misaligned or the joint is damaged, you may experience pain on one or both sides of your jaw.

 - tenderness around your jaw